Clicky

 4. Microwave - Microwave dried fruit in a microwave-safe bowl, covered with water or juice, for 30 seconds at a time.
 Stir and check after each interval to prevent overheating.

-5. Add to recipes - Dried cranberries can be rehydrated right in recipes like trail mixes, oatmeal, salads and more as they absorb surrounding moisture.
+5. Add to recipes - Dried cranberries can be rehydrated directly inside recipes like trail mixes, oatmeal, salads and more as they absorb moisture from the other ingredients.

-Rehydrated cranberries work wonderfully in both sweet and savory dishes, bringing back their chewy texture with refreshed flavor and juice.
+Rehydrated cranberries work wonderfully in both sweet and savory dishes with their chewy texture.
 Enjoy their versatility!

 Make Blueberry Tarts!